 When looking for an elevated bowl, there are many different kinds and sizes to choose from.
 There is not one bowl that will fit the needs of every dog and every dog owner.
 When looking at the sizes of bowls, there are ways to measure your dog and pick out the best size for your dog.
 It is best to determine the size that you need by measuring your dog from their shoulders to the ground.
 Then subtract about 3 to 6 inches.
 This is about the height of the bowl that you want.
 There are many different types of bowls for you to pick from that are elevated.
 The bowl you pick will all depend on what type of dog you have.

 There are bowls that are more decorated and may fit in with the decor in your house.
-These are wrought iron stands and pretty bowls.
-These come with a very pretty stand and bowls that would go well with most home decor.
+These are wrought iron stands with hammered bowls.
+These bowls would go well with most home decor.

 Bowls for Dogs That Make Messes